 Madoka: Thanks a lot, Kyoko.

 - The dub bloopers of Blue Exorcist.
-Who couldn't laugh at Ryuji's impersonation of Arnold Schwarzenegger & Yukio's response on a jibblish call.
+Who couldn't laugh at Ryuji's impersonation of Arnold Schwarzenegger & Yukio's response on a gibberish call.

 Rin's father: I want you to have friends.
 I want you to grow up to be a cool guy, the one that girls go crazy for.

-- What did Kamiki had against with a certain children tv show?
+- What did Kamiki had against a certain children's TV show?

 - Even Satan himself has some funny lines.